mikevetkin/obsidian-tengwar/README.md

 You may need to set different fonts for different notes, other than the main font selected in the settings.

-To do this, in the code block, add the font name separated by a `-` to the keyword `teng`
+To do this, in the code block, add the font name separated by a `-` to the keyword `teng`.

 Examples: `teng`, `teng-annatar`, `teng-eldamar`, `teng-primate`, `teng-alcarin`, `teng-artano`, `teng-telcontar`, `teng-freemono`.